 Llyn Cwmorthin lies just above the village of Tanygrisiau (pronounced 'tanner-grisher') near Blaenau Ffestiniog (pronounced 'Bly-ner fess-tinny-og').
-Overlooked by the derelict cottages of Cwmorthin Uchaf and mountains of slate waste, it's a good place for a swim on a hot day.
+Overlooked by the derelict cottages of Cwmorthin Uchaf and mountains of slate waste, it's about ⅓ mile in length and a good place for a swim on a hot day.
 Although quite high up, there is some algae growth on the slate waste underwater (some of which can have sharp edges), so it's best to enter the water by sitting down and easing yourself in, rather than trying to walk over the lumps of slate.